arghadipmanna101/Flipkart_Clone/README.md

    ```bash
       npm install
    ```

-7. **To preview** Go to index.html and "Go Live" to view in localhost
+7. **To preview:** Go to index.html and "Go Live" to view in localhost

 8. **Make changes:** Deployment failed with the following error:
 ```bash